igcanola/igcanola/README.md

 - 🌱 I’m currently learning Phyton and Arduino.
 - 💞️ I’m looking for exciting opportunities as a Software Developer within Canada.
-- 💬 Ask me about SQL Server, Oracle, .NET, HTML/CSS, JavaScript and C#.
+- 💬 Ask me about SQL Server, Oracle, .NET, HTML/CSS, Java, JavaScript and C#.
 - 📫 How to reach me: Send me an email at inginelacanola@gmail.com
 - ⚡ Fun fact: I have a very healthy sense of humor